Guide to Normandy

 The Normandy region is situated between the Channel and the Paris basin and has been the welcoming harbour of civilisations through the Seine Valley to Paris.
 It comprises the departments of Seine-Maritime, Eure, Calvados, Manche and Orne and is best known for its coasts, green meadows, camembert cheese and delicious cider.

-Monuments, abbeys, arts and crafts all testify of these influences; Rouen its capital with 100 bell-towers and half-timbered houses, the Mont St Michel, the Bec-Hellouin abbey, Honfleur and its many painters, the unforgettable Bayeux tapestry, the famous 'harras' (stud farms) of the Orne.
-History meets geography with the D-Day beaches, the memorials and the museum in Caen, and in 2004 was celebrated the 60th anniversary of the landings in Arromanches.
+Monuments, abbeys, arts and crafts all testify of these influences; Rouen its capital with 100 bell-towers and half-timbered houses, the UNESCO listed Mont St Michel, the Bec-Hellouin abbey, Honfleur and its many painters, the unforgettable Bayeux tapestry, the famous 'harras' (stud farms) of the Orne.
+History meets geography with the D-Day beaches, the memorials and the museum in Caen, and in 2024 we celebrate the 80th anniversary of the landings in Arromanches.

 Its pleasantness has made Normandy the home of arts, amongst them painting and literature.
 Monet, Pisarro, Corneille, Maupassant, Flaubert, Victor Hugo and Dumas 'père', have found inspiration in this peaceful region.